ros2/demos/topic_monitor/README.md

 ```
 ros2 run topic_monitor topic_monitor --display
 ```

-Alternatively, if you have ROS 1 installed, you can use the ROS 1 - ROS 2 bridge to plot the reception rate using ROS 1 tools such as `rqt`, or log it using `rosbag`.
-Be sure to run the bridge with `--bridge-all-2to1-topics` so that all topics will be bridged, that way `rqt` will be able to list the topics before it has subscribed to them.

 **For all invocations that follow make sure the same `ROS_DOMAIN_ID` has been set to the same value on the respective machines.**